2 Teens Killed, 3 Injured in Dallas Wrong-Way Crash: Police

-Two teens are dead and three are injured after a wrong-way crash in Dallas on Friday night, police said.
+Two teens are dead and three are injured after a wrong-way hit and run crash in Dallas on Friday night, police said.

-According to the Dallas Police Department, officers responded to a two-vehicle accident at 13900 Esperanza Road shortly after 9 p.m.
+According to the Dallas Police Department, officers responded to a two-vehicle crash at 13900 Esperanza Road shortly after 9 p.m.

 Police said when officers arrived, they learned that a red pickup truck was traveling southbound in the northbound lanes and struck a gray SUV head-on.